gabegm/DataEngineering/data-engineering/case-studies.md

 A webhook can be set up to run an update or insert command, however due to performance reasons we will mainly perform an insert.

-Depending on the refresh cadence for the ETL to pipe-out notification analytics...
+Depending on the refresh cadence for the ETL to pipe-out notification analytics, care will also needed to be taken to ensure data integrity is kept in check.

 If notifications are delayed...(backfill)

-## Retail Store

-You’re tasked with building a data pipeline for POS data from a store like Walmart

-This data will be used by data scientists.
-How would you do it?

 ## Dating App

 Design a database to represent a Tinder-style dating app

 What does the schema look like and what are some optimizations that you think we might need?

-## Solution

 ### Hypothesis

 Key capabilities of dating app: